-Stoney Creek RCMP detachment vandalized
+25 cars damaged as Stoney Creek RCMP detachment vandalized again

-The post says a "handful of determined folks had destroyed all electronic keypad entries to the building, filled the manual locks with superglue and toothpicks, and dismantled the entry and exit systems to their gated police vehicle lot."
+The post said a "handful of determined folks had destroyed all electronic keypad entries to the building, filled the manual locks with superglue and toothpicks, and dismantled the entry and exit systems to their gated police vehicle lot."

 With files from Chantelle Bellrichard